composewell/haskell-dev-nix/user-guide.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Nix package manager installs nix packages and their dependencies
 and makes them available in a "user environment".
-A nix package is
-described using a Nix expression.
-A Nix expression is a recipe
+A Nix expression
-(known as a derivation) to build (derive) binaries from a source
+is a recipe (known as a derivation) to build (derive) package
-package.
-However, it first tries to install prebuilt binaries from
-the `nix binary repository <https://cache.nixos.org>`_.
-Nix expressions
+binaries from package sources.
+Nix distribution is defined by
+a nix expression containing a collection of nix expressions for
-for all packages can be found in the `nix expression repository
+all packages which can be found in the `nix expression repository
 <https://github.com/NixOS/nixpkgs>`_.

+When we install a package, nix first tries to find prebuilt binaries
+from the `nix binary repository <https://cache.nixos.org>`_ if the
+binaries are not found in the cache then the package is built from
+sources using the nix expression.

 `See this reference manual <https://nixos.org/nixpkgs/manual/>`_ for
 defining nix packages using nix expressions.